 There showed no correlation between either cuticle thickness or amount of red pigmentation and absorbance in the UVA spectrum (R2<.90), nor were the sun leaves of either species H.arbutifolia and M.laurina significantly better at absorbing UVA radiation than shade leaves (P>.05).
 Anthocyanins were present mainly in the leaves’ palisade layers in each species.

 Newton, James; Rivera, Kevin; and Kim, James, "Comparison of UVA Absorbance in Sun and Shade Leaves" (2009).
-Pepperdine University, All Undergraduate Student Research.
+Pepperdine University, Featured Research.
 Paper 10.